kevinoid/python-project-template/CONTRIBUTING.rst

 This is not a hard requirement.
 If you'd rather start discussing a big change with a proposed implementation, feel free.
 Be aware that the code may be rejected outright, or require many changes before it is acceptable.

+.. _How to Contribute to Open Source: https://opensource.guide/how-to-contribute/